 Yarrambat and the northern area of Plenty are suitable in supporting a rural residential community, while North Warrandyte forms a well treed low-density residential area on the northern side of the Yarra River.

-Discourage residential development in the Green Wedge, unless supported by a council strategy or framework plan.
+Discourage residential development in rural areas that disrupt the natural environment, landscape or the productiveness of agricultural land the Green Wedge, unless supported by a council strategy or framework plan.

 02.03-7 Economic development

 Business and employment